 From there we looked at the drop off numbers and saw that you lose people at the phone number stage, you lose more with email, but you lose the most by sending letters.
 Not only that, but letters cost six Franks to prepare and send, on top of the marketing that you invest to get them to the platform.
 From there we estimated that if could kind of solve this problem, not only will the company save the mailing costs, but improve their conversion rate.
 So we knew then when you provide a service where we can increase the conversion rate, he really gets one win, and by saving on postage, he gets another bump.
 Based on this we also priced the API.

 So by only really understanding the process, are you able to the measure the value of your API.
+Part of the product management process is assessing the worth your successful product has not only to your prospective API users, but to your business and product vision.

 Q: In terms of initial pricing, how do determine what to charge for your API?